MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pphysical_counter_event_buffer_overflow_handler.md

 ### -param NumberOfEntries

-Provides the number of entries available
+Provides the number of entries available.

 ### -param OwningHandle